Exam Preparation

 All of these activities require very little brain effort and thus have very little impact on your long-term memory.

 When you come to the run-up to exams you will need a Revision Timetable.
-Blank month planners are available from the KS4 office or can be down loaded here.
-(MISSING FILE)
+Blank timetables are available from the KS4 office or can be accessed below.

 All subject specific resources that you may need are available on the student shared area.
 Click here to access the Revision folder which has Revision Checklists, Knowledge Organisers, Exam Technique Booklets etc.